 Rabies almost always leads to death within 14 days of onset.
 The time between the bite and the appearance of the first symptoms depends on the bite site.
 The farther the bite site is from the central nervous system, the longer it takes for the first symptoms to appear.
 Depending on whether a strong excitation stage or only paralysis symptoms characterize the clinical picture, a distinction is also made between raging and silent rage.

-The classic course of the disease includes three stages:
+The classical course of the disease includes three stages:

 Stage prodromal (prodromal stage): Nonspecific symptoms, such as signs of a flu-like infection, pain, itching, or paresthesias (sensations of discomfort) in the area of the bite wound